GermanZero-de/localzero-monitoring/README.md

 python manage.py runserver --settings=config.settings.local
 ```

-Whenever you have problems make sure that you have activated the virtual environment with
+Whenever you have problems make sure that you have activated the virtual environment correctly.
+You may have to
-"`source .venv/bin/activate`" (Windows "`.venv/bin/activate.bat`").
+deactivate it with "`deactivate`" and activate it with "`source .venv/bin/activate`" (Windows "`.venv/bin/activate.bat`").

 The admin user for development is: